leonardromano/leonardromano.github.io/_pages/home.md

 ## News

 ### 2025
+**24/08/2025** Paper on starburst-driven galactic outflows accepted for publication in A&AL.
 **07/08/2025** Launched website.
 **06/08/2025** First SISSI paper accepted for publication in A&A.
 **16/07/2025** Submitted [PhD thesis](/files/PhD_thesis.pdf) on superbubbles in the ISM.